Housing Bubbles with Phase Transitions

 Furthermore, we emphasize that once the state of the economy changes to the housing bubble economy, whether by expectations or by necessity, the determination of housing prices becomes purely demand-driven: the housing price continues to rise due to sustained demand growth arising from income growth of the young (home buyers).
 In contrast, when housing prices reflect fundamentals, it equals the present value of housing rents and hence its determination is supply-driven.
 The demand-driven housing price dynamics is a distinctive feature of the housing bubble economy.

 We would like to add an important remark concerning the knife-edge case with $\gamma=1$, \ie, the Cobb-Douglas case, which is often employed in housing models or macroeconomic analyses \citep{Kocherlakota2009,ArceLopez-Salido2011}.
-When $\gamma=1$, steady-state growth emerges, in which case housing rents and prices grow at the same rate and therefore housing bubbles are impossible.
-This result has critically important implications on the method of macroeconomic modelling.
+When $\gamma=1$, steady-state (balanced) growth emerges, in which case housing rents and prices grow at the same rate and therefore housing bubbles are impossible.
+This result has critically important implications for the method of macroeconomic modeling.
 As long as we construct a model so that only steady-state growth with stationarity emerges, by model construction, housing bubbles can never occur.
-What our analyses show is that once we deviate from the knife-edge restriction, asset pricing implications become markedly different.
+What our analyses show is that once we deviate from the knife-edge restriction,\footnote{As is well known as the ``Uzawa steady-state (balanced) growth theorem'' \citep{Uzawa1961}, any growth model that produces a balanced growth path is a knife-edge theory.
+Indeed, \citet*[p.~1306]{GrossmanHelpmanOberfieldSampson2017} clearly note ``As with any model that generates balanced growth, knife-edge restrictions are required to maintain the balance''.} asset pricing implications become markedly different.
 This implies that the essence of housing bubbles is nonstationarity.
 (See also the introduction and concluding remarks in \citet{HiranoToda2024JME}.)